Porto Kopke Tasting Notes

 TAWNY PORTS OF A SINGLE VINTAGE – COLHEITA (Col-Yea-Tah)

-Wineworth ranked #1 in 2010 with about 45% of all USA Colheita Imports from Portugal
+Wineworth ranks #1 with about 45% of all USA Colheita Imports from Portugal

 • Porto Kopke 2000 Colheita – Showing the voluptuous personality of the 5-Star 2000 harvest, this vibrant tawny has youthful berry flavors on top of nutty, caramel evolution of the tawny style.
 The tangy finish has a hint of ruby grapefruit.
 “Rich and texturally pleasing.”
 Roy Hersh, Fortheloveofport